ronaldoussoren/py2app/doc/dependencies.rst

    mechanisms for creating and working with `Python Eggs`_. py2app is distributed only as a `Python Egg`_.

-bdist_mpkg:
-   `bdist_mpkg`_ is another `setuptools`_ command that allows users to build Installer packages from Python packages. py2app does not actually depend on `bdist_mpkg`_, however previous versions of py2app were distributed with `bdist_mpkg`_ so it is a dependency for convenience and familiarity.

 macholib:
     `macholib`_ reads and writes the Mach-O object file format.
     Used by py2app to build a dependency graph of dyld and framework